Network to New Heights

 - Online Networking

 Online professional networking is a great way to reach people all over the world.
-LinkedIn is one of the most popular online networking sites that allows users to connect, network, and search for jobs all in one convenient location.
+LinkedIn is one of the most popular online networking sites that allow users to connect, network, and search for jobs all in one convenient location.
 Facebook groups are also another great way to connect with other small business owners online to share best practices and ask questions.

 - Civic Organizations